xtrusia/ceph-charms/ceph-osd/README.md

     juju run-action --wait ceph-osd/4 add-disk osd-devices=/dev/vde

-### blacklist-add-disk
+### Blacklist a disk

-Add a disk to a unit's blacklist.
+Use the `blacklist-add-disk` action to add a disk to a unit's blacklist.

-The `blacklist-add-disk` action allows the operator to add disks (that are visible to the unit's underlying machine) to the unit's blacklist.
+The action allows the operator to add disks (that are visible to the unit's underlying machine) to the unit's blacklist.
 A blacklisted device will not be initialised as an OSD volume when the value of the `osd-devices` application option changes.
 This action does not prevent a device from being activated via the `add-disk` action.

 Use the `list-disks` action to list the unit's blacklist entries.